 Business risk is the risk of loss arising from the failure of the group's strategy or management actions over the planning horizon.
 Continued pressure on customers' incomes from rises in fuel, food and utility costs and a protracted period of weak or negative growth in the UK economy could impact the demand for credit, impairments and the group's growth plans.
+Potential increased competition from competing formats such as direct mail and rent to own may restrict the ability of CCD to grow its customer base.
+In addition, increased marketing activity from existing competitors may impact Vanguis Bank's growth rates.

-The group has developed a clear strategy to grow the business by focusing on being the leading lender to the c.10 million people in the UK who make up the non-standard market.
+The group has developed a clear strategy to grow the business by focusing on being the leading non-standard specialist lender in its chosen markets.
 To deliver the strategy the group aims to grow its existing businesses in a controlled manner by developing new distribution channels; developing or acquiring new products and services to meet the changing needs of customers; and enhancing business processes to ensure that the group remains efficient and competitive.